NightmareHollow/ClothShopTestTask/README.md

 # ClothShopTestTask
 There are folder with compiled game and work description.
 I used collaborate unity system to version control, so i can add you to project to access source.
+The project uses a preservation system based on binary files.
+The file is saved in the root directory, name "player.who";

 In this document, I would like to display the process of creating a prototype of a clothing store.
 At the first stage, I needed the basic idea and graphics to work with, to create the location, pixel graphics were chosen, the construction was based on tilemaps and tilesets.
 Next, the first prototype of a character was created to create a motion controller and a save system.